subham-agarwal05/Data-Synchronization-Across-Heterogeneous-Systems/README.md

 1. **Start Database Servers:**

-   * Ensure that all necessary database servers (e.g., MySQL, PostgreSQL, MongoDB) are installed and running on your system.
+   * Ensure that all necessary database servers (e.g., Hive, PostgreSQL, MongoDB) are installed and running on your system.

 2. **Configure DAO Files:**